ahmed-alllam/AlphaLogos/README.md

 ## About The Project

 AlphaLogos is a logic synthesis optimization tool that takes a logic circuit and optimizes it using the Quinn-McCluskey algorithm.
+It is designed with the intention to aid individuals in understanding and visualizing the process of logic minimization, which is crucial in digital design.
+The application leverages the power of the Quine-McCluskey algorithm to simplify logical expressions, rendering a more comprehensible and optimized version of the input logic circuit.
+The core functionalities include generating truth tables, obtaining minimized Boolean expressions, and visualizing the corresponding Karnaugh Maps and logic circuits.
 You can access the project demo using this [link](http://alpha-logos-1464863388.eu-west-3.elb.amazonaws.com/).

-> **Note**
-> This project is still under development and is not yet ready for deployment!
+## Features

+1. **Generate Truth Table**: Create a truth table based on the given logical expression.
+2. **Obtain Canonical SoP and PoS**: Acquire the canonical Sum of Products (SoP) and Product of Sums (PoS) forms of the logical expression.
+3. **Get Prime Implicants (PIs)**: Identify the prime implicants derived from the logical expression.
+4. **Get Essential Prime Implicants (EPIs)**: Determine the essential prime implicants which are crucial for the minimized expression.
+5. **Get Uncovered Minterms by EPIs**: Identify the minterms that are not covered by the essential prime implicants.
+6. **Minimize the Expression**: Utilize the Quine-McCluskey algorithm to minimize the logical expression.
+7. **Get Minimum Number of MOSFET Transistors**: Calculate the minimum number of MOSFET transistors required for the circuit.
+8. **Draw Karnaugh Map**: Visualize the logic minimization process through a Karnaugh Map.
+9. **Draw Digital Circuit Simulation**: Generate a digital circuit simulation based on the minimized expression for a hands-on understanding and visualization

 ## Tech Stack